ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 ## Seeking Circuitry

+Unlike the amygdala and the fear circuitry, you probably haven't heard of the *seeking circuitry*, but it's one of the most important circuitries in the brain.
+If it weren't for this circuitry, we would not engage in any motivated behaviors.

-The seeking circuitry is part of the brain’s 'reward circuitry.'
-Like the circuitry of fear, the seeking circuitry is one of neuroscience’s most studied and best established circuitries (thanks to decades of research funded by the National Institute on Drug Abuse).
+The seeking circuitry is part of the brain’s 'reward circuitry,' which you may have heard of because, like the circuitry of fear, it is one of the most studied and best established circuitries in neuroscience (thanks to decades of research funded by the National Institute on Drug Abuse).

-Neuroscientists have given different names to this circuitry, based on their different views of overall brain functioning and of this circuitry’s roles in behavior and emotion.
+Most neuroscientists still just use the term 'reward circuitry,' even though it has subcomponents, including the seeking circuitry.
+But a few scientists have given names to this circuitry, based on their different views of brain functioning overall and of this circuitry’s roles in behavior and emotion.
 The name 'seeking' was coined by Jaak Panksepp, an influential neuroscientist who has focused on (among other things) how human and animal brains are innately driven, by this circuitry, to engage with the world.

 Researchers have found that the seeking circuitry is what enables us to want and seek *anything*.
 It could be a drink of water or your next meal.
 It could be a new dress or shirt, a new pair of shoes or watch, or the latest technology toy.
 It could be an affectionate comment from a girlfriend, boyfriend, spouse or partner, praise from a co-worker or supervisor, or accomplishing a life goal.
-Or the next pain pill, drink of alcohol, hit of crack or porn video.
+Or the next pain pill, drink of alcohol, hit of crack, or porn video.

-As noted above, the seeking circuitry is what drives our attempts to escape from unwanted experiences that have activated the circuitry of fear and aversion.
-The unwanted experiences we seek to escape can be small, such as an annoying sound or an itch on your back; bigger things, like a sharp pain in your injured knee or the feelings triggered by someone yelling at you; or really big things, like how it feels to be in a miserable marriage, when someone you love is dying of cancer, being abused or unjustly jailed, or seeing a friend killed in war or on the street.
+As noted above, the seeking circuitry is what drives our attempts to avoid and escape from unwanted experiences that have activated the circuitry of fear and aversion.
+The unwanted experiences we seek to avoid and escape can be small, such as an annoying sound or an itch on your back; bigger things, like a sharp pain in your injured knee or the feelings triggered by someone yelling at you; or really big things, like how it feels to be in a miserable marriage, or when someone you love is dying of cancer, being abused or unjustly jailed, or seeing a friend killed in war or on the street.

 ![](/uploads/versions/seeking_circuitry---x----400-330x---.jpg)